837 Summer St

-This new joint boasts over 25 types of tequila and has a menu bursting with deliciousness featuring items like fried rock shrimp, tenderloin steak skewers, tuna crude and tacos galore!
+This hot spot boasts over 25 types of tequila and has a menu bursting with deliciousness featuring items like fried rock shrimp, tenderloin steak skewers, tuna crude and tacos galore!
 Know what else will knock your socks off – Loco’s impressive new decor with its large wooden bar and lighting that creates a little ambiance.

 443 West Broadway

 Eh oh eh (in your best Paulie Walnuts voice)!
 The long awaited Capo – 443 West Broadway – has officially opened its doors.
 Joining the family of Lincoln and Loco, this new hot spot makes a trifecta of amazing restaurants on that block of West Broadway.
 Serving up rustic Italian fare, Capo’s impressive interior features rich wood, two bars and a giant fireplace!

 This cozy hot spot might be the most intimate place to watch the Pats!
 With 3 large tvs in the bar area, order ups some shareable plates like flatbread, crab cakes or lettuce wraps!
 Roza Lyons also features an excellent selection of craft beer, wine and craft cocktails, will be serving up lunch and dinner 7 days a week!